Appdynamics/Events_Service_Custom_Schema/README.md

 The full Python script is available here: [synthetics_events_service.py](https://github.com/APPDRYDER/Synthetics_Events_Service/blob/master/synthetics_events_service.py)

-The `Events-API-AccountName` and `Events-API-Key` are required for the script to authenticate with the Events Service and these can applied using environment variables or inline in the code when the script runs as a  Synthetics Job.
+The `Events-API-AccountName` and `Events-API-Key` are required for the script to authenticate with the Events Service and these can applied using environment variables, inline in the code, or using the [Synthetics Credential Vault](https://docs.appdynamics.com/display/PRO45/Synthetic+Credential+Vault) when the script runs as a  Synthetics Job.
 See [Managing API Keys for how to create the API key](https://docs.appdynamics.com/display/PRO45/Managing+API+Keys)

 # Getting Started